doublemix/combine-objects/README.md

   };
   ```

-The transforms can be used to tranform scalar objects/properties, but should not merge (due to scalars).
-A transform can also elect to remove a property
+The transforms can be used to tranform scalar objects/properties.

+A transform can also elect to remove a property:

 ```javascript
 combine({